 There are many cases where you will find great uses of polynomial regression.
 For example, if you want to discover how diseases spread, how a pandemic or epidemic spread over a continent, and so on.
 It completely depends on your data.
 And based on the non-linear characteristics of your data, you should use polynomial regression.

 Now we will jump into a dataset and implement the above idea.

-Suppose we have a dataset(Salary_data.csv) which contains the salaries of employees of different positions based on their Level.
+Suppose we have a dataset(Salary_data.csv) that contains the salaries of employees of different positions based on their Level.
 Let's have a look at the dataset.

 You can download the dataset from here.